-Driving is a Privilege
+Driving is a privilege

 Driving is a privilege, not a right.
-That’s why it is important to instill good driving behavior from the start.
+That’s why it is important to instill good driving behaviour from the start.
 However, if your teen picks up bad driving habits, it could impact the good standing you have with your insurance company.

 This can be frustrating if you reside in Ontario.
 You must insure all drivers who reside under your roof and use your vehicle on your policy — fortunately there’s an exception to this rule.

 Your insurance company may allow you to apply an OPCF 28A Excluded Driver form to your policy.
 This form requires that both you and the excluded driver (your child) sign the document.
 The OPCF 28A states that if the excluded driver drives the vehicle, there will be no coverage for property damage and bodily injury, damage to your vehicle, and most of the accident benefits coverage.
 So, if you and your child sign that document, make sure they don’t drive your vehicle.

 Before taking this step, remind your child just how much insurance can cost if they aren’t listed on your policy.
 If they are under 25 or haven’t taken a driver’s education course, the difference could cost them thousands of dollars per year.
 It may just be enough to get them to drive safer and more responsibly.

 Your policy, your problem